jkiyabu/crowdfunding/README.md

 ## Further help

 To get more help on the `angular-cli` use `ng help` or go check out the [Angular-CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Planning

+* Create router file
+* Create welcome component and routes that will eventually display list of projects
+* Create project model
+* Create database with firebase
+* List projects on welcome page
+* Create dynamic routes component to display information about an individual project
+* Create admin component for adding, updating and deleting projects